tjohnston-softdev/python-study-notes/chapters/01-introduction.md

 	* Indentation is only for show.

 ## Checking Version
-To check if Python is installed, open a terminal and run the command `python --version`
+To check if Python is installed, open a terminal and run the command: `python --version`

 ---